Bachelor of Arts (BA) Degree with a Major in the Study of Women, Gender, and Sexuality

 It is useful for the student, instructor, and faculty mentor to develop a project timeline that includes deadlines for various components of the work.
 Students wishing to undertake a thesis combining SWGS with another discipline or department at Rice select one primary instructional home for the thesis (SWGS, or ANTH, ECON, HIST, PSYC, etc.) and work with an advisor in both CSWGS and that location to create a thesis that draws on both in terms of content, method, and theoretical orientation.
 The thesis may receive academic credit in only one instructional location.

-The Engaged Research Practicum and Seminar courses (SWGS 494, SWGS 496, and SWGS 497) are open to non-majors.
-Some background in the study of women, gender or sexuality, as well as permission of the instructor is required.
+The Seminar and Practicum in Engaged Research courses (SWGS 494, SWGS 496, and SWGS 497) are open to non-majors.
+Some background in the study of women, gender, or sexuality, as well as permission of the instructor, is required.

 Additional Information